-Syntax --utf8_text_in
+--utf8_text_in

-Description Use this option to specify that the compiler shall use UTF-8 encoding when reading a text input file with no Byte Order Mark (BOM).
+Syntax utf8_text_in Description Use this option to specify that the compiler shall use UTF-8 encoding when reading a text input file with no Byte Order Mark (BOM).
 Note: This option does not apply to source files.

-See also Text encodings, page 266.

-Project>Options>C/C++ Compiler>Encodings>Default input file encoding

---vectorize

-Syntax --vectorize

-Description Use this option to enable generation of NEON vector instructions in 32-bit mode.
+See also Text encodings, page 268. ΠË Project>Options>C/C++ Compiler>Encodings>Default input file encoding vectorize Syntax vectorize Description Use this option to enable generation of NEON vector instructions in 32-bit mode.
 Loops will only be vectorized if the target processor has NEON capability and the optimization level is -Ohs.
-Auto-vectorization is not supported in 64-bit mode.

-Project>Options>C/C++ Compiler>Optimizations>Enable transformations>Vectorize
+Auto-vectorization is not supported in 64-bit mode . ΠË Project>Options>C/C++ Compiler>Optimizations>Enable transformations>Vectorize

---version
+version

-Syntax --version
+Syntax version

 Description Use this option to make the compiler send version information to the console and then exit.

---vla
+This option is not available in the IDE.

+vla

-Syntax --vla
+Syntax vla

 Description Use this option to enable support for variable length arrays in C code.
 Such arrays are located on the heap.
-This option requires Standard C and cannot be used together with the --c89 compiler option.
+This option requires Standard C and cannot be used together with the $c89$ compiler option.

-Note: --vla should not be used together with the longjmp library function, as that can lead to memory leakages.
+Note: vla should not be used together with the longjmp library function, as that can lead to memory leakages.

 See also C language overview, page 199.

 Project>Options>C/C++ Compiler>Language 1>C dialect>Allow VLA